disrae/resume/README.md

 cd resume
 npm install
 cursor .
 # Edit your resume using pasted Job Descriptions into cursor, and natural language about your work...

+# Generate baseline PDF
+npm run generate # or: node generate-pdf.js

+# Generate company-specific PDFs
+node generate-pdf.js CompanyName

-npm run generate # to generate the pdf npm run dev # to iterate just on the content of the pdf, but won't show true layout on letter sized sheet.
+# PDFs are saved to the pdfs/ directory
+npm run dev # to iterate just on the content of the pdf, but won't show true layout on letter sized sheet.
 ```